Kwajalein Atoll: Japan in the Nan'yō: 1875–1945

 On February 1, 1942, the aircraft carrier launched a series of raids on the Roi Namur airfield and merchant shipping in Carlos Pass, where they sank several ships.
 In Kwajalein, forced laborers from across the empire and Marshallese volunteers known as teishintai (挺身隊) built military facilities throughout the atoll.
 These construction teams would repair the resulting damage from American bombing raids.
 A second wave of Japanese naval and ground forces was dispatched to Kwajalein in early 1943 from the Manchurian front.
 These soldiers were between the ages of 18 and 21, poorly trained, and had no experience in the tropics.
 The supply ships that were meant to provide them with food rations were sunk by American forces before reaching the atoll; many Japanese succumbed to illnesses like dengue fever and dysentery, as did many of the laborers.
 As the military situation worsened and the pressures of military ideology increased, soldiers at Kwajalein became harsher and more violent toward Marshall Islanders, whom they often suspected of spying for the Americans.
 Kwajalein was also the site of a prisoner of war camp, whose detainees were not registered with the Red Cross.
 The island acquired the nickname "Execution Island" because of the treatment and killing of prisoners at the hands of Japanese military staff.
 The Japanese military also tested biological warfare agents on prisoners there.

-After the war, a US Naval War Crimes court located on the atoll tried several Japanese naval officers for war crimes committed elsewhere; at least one officer was condemned to death.
+After the war, a U.S. Naval War Crimes court located on the atoll tried several Japanese naval officers for war crimes committed elsewhere; at least one officer was condemned to death.